aau-claaudia/hpc/docs/ucloud/guides/application-guides/Voyant-Tools.md

  ![VoyantApp](/assets/img/UCloud/Voyant/Billede11.png)

-Cliack "Save" and then "Confirm" in options
+Click "Save" and then "Confirm" in options